When you purchase, we donate 50% of our earnings to our Featured Cause above.

 (1) Verified proof must be provided in letter form from the venue.
 Written or stamped "voids" do not constitute verified proof.

 (2) 100% refund for a cancelled event does not include shipping.

 Suzanne Nadine Vega (born July 11, 1959) is an American singer-songwriter, musician and record producer, best known for her folk-inspired music.
-Vega'sSuzanne Nadine Vega (born July 11, 1959) is an American singer-songwriter, musician and record producer, best known for her folk-inspired music.Vega's music career spans more than 30 years.
+Vega'sSuzanne Nadine Vega (born July 11, 1959) is an American singer-songwriter, musician and record producer, best known for her folk-inspired music.Vega's music career spans almost 40 years.
 She came to prominence in the mid 1980s, releasing four singles that entered the Top 40 charts in the UK during the 1980s and 1990s, including "Marlene on the Wall", "Left of Center", "Luka" and "No Cheap Thrill".
 "Tom's Diner", which was originally released as an a cappella recording on Vega's second album, Solitude Standing (1987), was remixed in 1990 as a dance track by English electronic duo DNA with Vega as featured artist, and it became a Top 10 hit in over five countries.
 The song was used as a test during the creation of the MP3 format.
 The critical role of her song in the development of the MP3 compression prompted Vega to be given the title of "The Mother of the MP3".Vega has released nine studio albums to date, the latest of which is Lover, Beloved: Songs from an Evening with Carson McCullers, released in 2016.